webfrogs/xcode_shell/README.md

 This script is similar to "ipa-publish".
 Both of them are using to publish app to somewhere.
 But this script will publish app to [fir.im](http://fir.im).
 So it is more easier to use, as you don't need a special server and FTP.
 You can use it without any configration, unless you want to send email to notify somebody.

 ####Configure
 If you want to send email to notify somebody.
 Open the script, and changed the value of "email_reciver".
-This field may contain one or more than one email.
+This field may contain one or more than one emails.

 ####Usage: